stuartpullinger/icat_install/icat_install_tutorial/05InstallingICATServer.md

 Configure the ICAT Server
 -------------------------

 Change directory to the `icat.server` directory and open the `icat-setup.properties` file.
 It has 2 sections.
 The first will be familiar from the authentication plugin in Chapter 4 where we set `secure` to `false` and configured the `container`, its location and port.
 The second section tells ICAT how to access the MySQL database.
 The `db.driver` parameter specifies the location of the database access code - in the jar file which we copied earlier.
-You should not need to change this.
 The `db.url` parameter tells ICAT where to contact the database.
 In this case, it uses the jdbc-mysql connector to access the local machine on port 3306 (the default for MySQL) and uses the `icat` database.
 Finally, we specify the database username and password for ICAT to use.
 We created these in Chapter 2.
 ```INI
 #Glassfish
 secure = false